-Speak to people on video whenever you need to speak to them.
-Face to face conversation is absolutely essential when you are working remotely.
-Not only will it fulfill your basic needs for human interaction it is also crucial to interact with people's body language and facial expressions in a conversation.
-It should also be natural for anyone on your team to be able to cold call you on a video-enabled device at any point randomly during your work day.
-When remote, it's not bad to overcommunicate about when you won't be at your desk.
+I speak to people over video whenever I need to speak to them.
+Face to face conversation is absolutely essential when working remotely.
+It's crucial to interact with people's body language and facial expressions in a conversation and it's just a more natural way to have a conversation (well, duh).
+My video client is always connected during work hours and anyone can cold call me during that time.
+So far, no one has abused this privilege!
+It has helped my team when folks were working on urgent projects and had quick questions.
+When remote, it's not bad to over communicate about when you won't be at your desk.
 You never know when someone might need to reach you.
-If a remote employee becomes unreachable this is really hard on the team and I've seen it lead to termination.
+If a remote employee becomes unreachable this is really hard on a distributed team and I've seen it lead to termination.

 If you already work in a real office, you probably also interact with some remote co-workers (or you will do so soon).
 Consider some of these points to help you better interact with those co-workers.